-The Company's classifies its financial instruments into categories as follows: cash and receivables as financial assets at amortized cost; accounts payable, due to related parties, and short-term loan as other financial liabilities at amortized cost.
+The Company classifies its financial instruments into categories as follows: cash and receivables as financial assets at amortized cost; marketable securities as FVTPL; accounts payable, Canada Emergency Business Account and due to/from related parties as other financial liabilities at amortized cost.
 The fair value of these financial instruments approximates their carrying value due to their short-term nature.